jevinjosh/E-commerce--along/README.md

 Features
 Backend: Express.js API endpoint that filters and sends product data based on the user’s email.
 Frontend: Fetch API to request filtered product data and display it dynamically.

+*Milestone 13: Edit Uploaded Products*

+Overview
+In this milestone, we implemented the functionality to edit uploaded products in our application.
+Users can now modify product details seamlessly, with the form auto-filling existing data for convenience.
+Once edited, the updated information is sent to the backend and reflected in real time.

+ Tech Talk
+Backend: Created a PUT API endpoint (/products/:id) using findByIdAndUpdate() in MongoDB, ensuring proper error handling for invalid or non-existent IDs.
+Frontend: Added an edit button on product cards that fetches existing product details and auto-fills the form for editing.
+The updated data is then sent to the backend.
+Testing: Verified API functionality using Postman, checked data updates in MongoDB, and ensured real-time UI updates for a smooth user experience

+ *Milestone 14 - Delete Product Functionality*

+In this milestone, we implemented a delete functionality for products.
+We added a DELETE API endpoint in the backend using Express.js and MongoDB, allowing products to be removed using their ID.
+On the frontend, we added a **delete button to each product card, which sends a request to the server to remove the product from the database.
+This ensures a smooth user experience by dynamically updating the UI after deletion.

+*Milestone 15 - Reusable Navigation Component*

+In this milestone, we created a reusable and responsive navigation bar for our eCommerce project.
+The Nav component includes links to essential pages like home, My Products, Add Product, and Cart.
+It was designed to be adaptive and user-friendly using CSS for responsiveness.
+This component was then integrated across multiple pages to ensure seamless navigation throughout the app.

+Tech Stalk :

+Frontend:
+React.js – For building the Nav component.

+Welcome to Milestone 16! 🌟

+Today, we will create an product info page that display all the product data and choose quantity and add to card button.

+Learning Goals 🎯
+By the end of this milestone, you will:

+How to new page to display each product.
+How to add quantity and add to card button.
+Steps for Milestone 16📝
+Create an new page that display all the product data

+Submission Guidelines 📥

+Push your code to your GitHub repository.
+Ensure your repository is publicly accessible.
+Update the README file to summarize your progress for Milestone 16.
+Share the repository link in the assignment submission section.
+Good luck, Kalvians! ✨
+*Milestone 15 - Reusable Navigation Component*

+In this milestone, we created a reusable and responsive navigation bar for our eCommerce project.
+The Nav component includes links to essential pages like home, My Products, Add Product, and Cart.
+It was designed to be adaptive and user-friendly using CSS for responsiveness.
+This component was then integrated across multiple pages to ensure seamless navigation throughout the app.

+Tech Stalk :

+Frontend:
+React.js – For building the Nav component. give like this
+ChatGPT said:
+Here’s your Milestone 16 update in the same format:

+*Milestone 16 - Product Info Page*
+In this milestone, we created a Product Info Page that displays detailed product data.
+Users can choose the quantity and click the Add to Cart button to add items to their cart.

+Tech Stack:
+Frontend:
+ React.js – For building the Product Info Page.

+*Milestone 17 - Cart Functionality*

+In this milestone, we implemented cart functionality that allows users to store product details in a shopping cart.
+Users can add products, and the cart schema stores the product information.

+ Tech Stack
+Backend:mongodb
+frontend:react.js